a-b-street/abstreet/docs/dev.md

     experience, so they're hidden for now.
   - `cargo run --bin game -- --tutorial=12` starts somewhere in the tutorial
   - Adding `--edits='name of edits'` starts with edits applied to the map.
-- All code is automatically formatted using https://github.com/rust-lang/rustfmt; please run `cargo +nightly fmt` before sending a PR.
-(You have to install the nightly toolchain just for fmt)
 - More random notes [here](/docs/misc_dev_tricks.md)

 ## Downloading more cities